 Fun Day Trips from Bologna

-Here are some of fun, easy tours you can take from Bologna:
+Here are some of fun, easy tour ideas that you can take from Bologna:

 - Learn about food production on factory tours of Parmigiana Reggiana, Prosciutto & Balsamic Vinegar

 - Visit the Lamborghini factory and see classic & rare models on display